-Notwithstanding the foregoing Milestones, Orchid has the ability to invest any amount in its sole discretion in advance of the dates that the foregoing Milestones shall have been met.
-In the event that the average closing price of the common stock during the three trading days preceding the date of a tranche closing shall not be equal to or greater than \$2.50 a share (the "Floor Price"), then the applicable closing shall be delayed until such time as the price meets the required threshold.
+Pursuant to the Orchid SPA, Orchid had agreed to purchase the remaining 1,700 Preferred Shares on each monthly anniversary of the effectiveness of a registration statement until all remaining 1,700 Preferred Shares had been sold ("Milestones").
+Orchid had the ability to invest any amount in its sole discretion in advance of the Milestone dates.
+In the event that the average closing price of the Common Stock during the three trading days preceding the date of a tranche closing was not equal to or greater than \$22.50 a share (the "Floor Price"), then the applicable closing would be delayed until such time as the price meet the required threshold.
 We agreed to pay Ault Lending an origination fee of five percent (5%) of the total gross proceeds we receive from Orchid upon each purchase of Series A Convertible Preferred Stock.
-We also agreed to pay Orchid a fee of \$100,000 upon the first closing, which occurred on May 10, 2024, the Fourth Tranche and the third, eighth and thirteenth closings constituting parts of the Final Tranche.
+We also agreed to pay Orchid a fee of \$100,000 upon the first closing, which occurred on May 10, 2024, and on the closing which occurred on August 21, 2024.